Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Experimental setup

 The scattered radiation intensity recorded by the CCD camera at a given spatial location is proportional to the local particle number density.
 Therefore, intensity ratios obtained at that location in different measurements directly represent the corresponding ratios of particle number densities.
-For the normalization of the scattered light intensity $E^T$ obtained in a temperature-stratified turbulence, the distribution of the scattered light intensity E measured in the isothermal case is used under the same conditions.
+For the normalization of the scattered light intensity $E^T$ obtained in a temperature-stratified turbulence, the distribution of the scattered light intensity $E$ measured in the isothermal case is used under the same conditions.
 The distribution of the scattered light intensity averaged over a vertical coordinate is independent of the particle number density in the isothermal flow.
 Therefore, using this normalization, we can characterize the spatial distribution of particle number density $n \propto E^T /E$ in the non-isothermal turbulence.
+A series of 530 images acquired with a frequency 4 Hz are stored for ensemble and spatial averaging of particle number density distributions.

 For experimental study of turbulent thermal diffusion of inertial particles, we use borosilicate hollow glass particles having an approximately spherical shape, a mean diameter of $10 \, \mu$m and the material density $ \rho_p \approx 1.4 $ g/cm$^3$.
 These particles have been injected in the chamber using an air jet to improve particle mixing and prevent from particle agglomeration.